CodeYourFuture/syllabus/docs/html-css/week-2/mentors.md

 ---
-id: mentors
+id: instructors
-title: Mentors
+title: Instructor Notes
-sidebar_label: Mentors
+sidebar_label: Instructor Notes
 ---

 This outline provides tips to help mentors guide students to the best answers or outcomes for the lesson topics and exercises.